AgaMiko/plastic-object-detection/content/post/01-introduction/index.md

 ---
 title: Introduction
 subtitle: How a detectwaste.ml story begins
 summary: Read about our motivation, recycling and data.

-authors:
-- Maria Ferlin
-- Agnieszka Mikołajczyk
-- admin
-tags:
-- statistics
-- rycycling

 date: "2020-11-20T00:00:00Z"
 lastmod: "2020-11-20T00:00:00Z"

 featured: false
 draft: false
-# Featured image
-# To use, add an image named `featured.jpg/png` to your page's folder.
-# Placement options: 1 = Full column width, 2 = Out-set, 3 = Screen-width
-# Focal point options: Smart, Center, TopLeft, Top, TopRight, Left, Right, BottomLeft, Bottom, BottomRight

 image:
   caption: 'Waste is everywhere.
 Let's do something about it.'
-  focal_point: ""
+  focal_point: "Center"
   placement: 2
   preview_only: false

+authors:
+- Maria Ferlin
+- Agnieszka Mikolajczyk

+tags:
+- statistics
+- rycycling
 ---

 # The beginning